Stochastic Online Fisher Markets: Static Pricing Limits and Adaptive Enhancements: Numerical Experiments

-\emph{Overview of Benchmarks:} Our first benchmark (\emph{Stochastic Program}) assumes knowledge of the distribution $\D$ from which users' budget and utility parameters are drawn, as with an algorithm that sets expected equilibrium prices, and involves solving a stochastic program to set prices.
+Our first benchmark (\emph{Stochastic Program}) assumes knowledge of the distribution $\D$ of users' budget and utility parameters, as with an algorithm that sets static expected equilibrium prices, and involves solving a stochastic program to set prices.
 The second benchmark (\emph{Dynamic Learning SAA}) assumes that users' utility and budget parameters are revealed to the central planner when they enter the market.
 In this benchmark, a sampled version of the Eisenberg-Gale program is solved with the observed budget and utility parameters of users that have previously arrived to set prices for subsequent users.
-For a more detailed discussion of these benchmarks and the numerical implementation details, we refer to Appendix~\ref{apdx:numericalBenchmarks}.
+Our final benchmark (\emph{Decaying step-size RP}) involves applying our revealed preference algorithm (Algorithm~\ref{alg:PrivacyPreserving}) with a decaying step-size of $\gamma_t = O(\frac{1}{t})$ for each arriving user $t$.
+For a more detailed discussion of these benchmarks, see Appendix~\ref{apdx:numericalBenchmarks}.

-\emph{Comparisons between Algorithm~\ref{alg:PrivacyPreserving} and Benchmarks:} We now compare Algorithm~\ref{alg:PrivacyPreserving} and the two benchmarks on regret and constraint violation metrics.
-The left of Figure~\ref{fig:comparisonPlot} depicts the ratio of the regret and the optimal offline objective of the three algorithms, and the right of Figure~\ref{fig:comparisonPlot} depicts the ratio between their constraint violation and the capacities of the goods.
-From this figure, we observe that while Algorithm~\ref{alg:PrivacyPreserving} incurs a higher regret than the two benchmarks, it does not violate any capacity constraints.
-A zero constraint violation of Algorithm~\ref{alg:PrivacyPreserving} for the tested problem instance depicted in Figure~\ref{fig:comparisonPlot} is attributable to a higher regret, as not all resources are getting consumed during the operation of Algorithm~\ref{alg:PrivacyPreserving}.
-However, we note that, in general, the constraint violation of Algorithm~\ref{alg:PrivacyPreserving} for different problem instances, i.e., distributions $\D$ of the utility and budget parameters, may be non-zero, as depicted through additional experiments in Appendix~\ref{apdx:AddVMult}.

-On the other hand, we observe from Figure~\ref{fig:comparisonPlot} that both the benchmarks violate capacity constraints to achieve an overall lower regret.
-As a result, Figure~\ref{fig:comparisonPlot} highlights a fundamental trade-off between regret and constraint violation and underscores the practical viability of Algorithm~\ref{alg:PrivacyPreserving} as it achieves a social welfare efficiency loss (i.e., the ratio between the regret and the optimal offline objective) of only about $5 \%$ for a market with $5000$ users while not violating capacity constraints.
-We further reiterate that Algorithm~\ref{alg:PrivacyPreserving} achieves the performance depicted in Figure~\ref{fig:comparisonPlot} without relying on the additional assumptions on users' budget and utility parameters the two benchmarks require.